 But Ms Mahroug has sought to draw a distinction between her treatment by men in general and her treatment by Mr Berlusconi.

 "It is the first time in my life that a man has not tried to take me to bed.
-He behaved like a father, I swear," she told Italian newspaper La Repubblica last year.
+He behaved like a father, I swear," she told Italian newspaper La Repubblica.

 Karima El Mahroug reportedly arrived in Italy with her family from Morocco in 2003, settling in the eastern Sicilian coastal town of Letojanni.

-Her childhood was a difficult one, she said in an interview in January on one of the TV channels owned by Mr Berlusconi.
+Her childhood was a difficult one, she said in an interview on one of the TV channels owned by Mr Berlusconi.

 Relationship with Mr Berlusconi

 - February 2010: Ms Mahroug reportedly introduced to Mr Berlusconi after one of his friends saw her in a nightclub

 - Over the following months, Ms Mahroug - then aged 17 - visited Mr Berlusconi's residence several times, when prosecutors allege he paid to have sex with her

 - May 2010: Arrested in Milan on suspicion of stealing money and jewellery - but released from jail after call from PM's office, claiming she was a relative of then-Egyptian President Hosni Mubarak.
 Mr Berlusconi denies abusing his power to secure her release

 - Prosecutors say they have transcripts for dozens of phone conversations between the pair